dkobak/simclr-cifar10/README.md

 **Evaluation** is done on the test set, using the representation before the projector.
 * kNN classifiers use cosine distance (Euclidean distance yields worse results by ~3%).
 * `lin precomp` trains a linear readout on precomputed representations.
+  * For ResNet18 and ResNet34 I got the best results using logistic regression from `scikit-learn`.
-We use Adam (learning rate 0.1 for 100 epochs) with cosine annealing.
-Running logistic regression from scikit-learn is theoretically equivalent, but in practice tends to give worse results especially on higher-dimensional ResNet50 representations, and is also much slower.
+  * For ResNet34 I got the best results training a linear readout layer using Adam (learning rate 0.1 for 100 epochs) with cosine annealing.
 * `lin augm` trains a linear readout using data augmentations (crops and horizontal flips).
-We use Adam (same parameters) with cosine annealing.
 This is much slower than `lin precomp` because the representations cannot be precomputed, but tends to give slightly better results.
+  * For ResNet34 and ResNet34 I got the best results using SGD (momentum 0.9 and base learning rate 1), with cosine annealing.
+  * For ResNet50 I got the best results using Adam (learning rate 0.1 for 100 epochs) with cosine annealing.

 Pull requests that improve any of these results are very welcome.
 I can run suggested PRs on A100.